xayanide/event-handler-loader/README.md

 Working with events usually means manually setting up event handlers on an EventEmitter instance.
 It’s okhi for small projects, but as things grow, it can quickly become messy and repetitive.

-This utility simplifies things by automatically loading event handlers from a directory and attaching them to an EventEmitter-like instance—basically, any object with the same event-handling methods as Node.js’ EventEmitter.
+This utility simplifies things by automatically loading event handlers from a directory and attaching them to an EventEmitter-like instance, basically any object with the same event-handling methods as Node.js’ EventEmitter.
 The tradeoff?
 It follows a somewhat fixed structure and might not mesh well with more OOP-heavy approaches.

 > [!NOTE]
 > An *"EventEmitter-like instance"* is any object that implements the same event-handling methods as Node.js' `EventEmitter`.